ashish0kumar/windots/README.md

 #### 💖 For the Ricing and [r/unixporn](https://reddit.com/r/unixporn) Enthusiasts

-Welcome Ricers! 👋 If you're a Windows user feeling stuck in your ricing journey and want a setup similar to Unix environments, this collection of dotfiles is for you.
-Tailored for a Windows setup, these configs will help you elevate your system's aesthetics and functionality to the next level!
+Welcome, fellow ricers! 👋 If you're a Windows user struggling to get that perfect riced setup and want something that feels more like a Unix environment, you're in the right place.
+This collection of dotfiles is here to help you level up your system’s aesthetics and productivity! 🚀

 > [!NOTE]
-> All configurations related to WSL2 (Linux) are maintained in this repository -> [dotfiles](https://github.com/ashish0kumar/dotfiles)
+> All configurations related to my Linux setup (WSL2) are maintained in this repository --> [**dotfiles**](https://github.com/ashish0kumar/dotfiles)

 ## ✨ Features

-- 🪟 Beautiful Glazewm config
+- 🪟 Glazewm config
+- ❄️ Beautiful YASB config
 - 🌸 Minimal VSCode setup
 - \>_ Sleek windows terminal config
-- 🐚 Simple Powershell config
+- 🐚 Powershell config
 - 🎨 Ohmyposh theme
-- ⚙️ Minimalist fastfetch config
+- ⚙️ Minimal fastfetch config
 - 🚀 Flow launcher config
 - 🦅 Themeable Start menu, Taskbar and Notification center
 - 💫 Beautiful [Wallpapers](https://github.com/ashish0kumar/windots/tree/main/walls#readme)